danielscholl/infra-azure-provisioning/charts/airflow/README.md

 ## RBAC in Airflow UI, User Roles and Permissions

-For more information on How to create users, manage users, creating roles and managing roles please refere the doc [here](https://community.opengroup.org/osdu/platform/deployment-and-operations/infra-azure-provisioning/-/blob/master/docs/airflow-rbac-guide.md)
+For more information on How to create users, manage users, creating roles and managing roles please refere the doc [here](https://community.opengroup.org/osdu/platform/deployment-and-operations/infra-azure-provisioning/-/blob/master/docs/airflow-rbac.md)

+## Securing Airflow Connections

+For information on how Airflow secures the connections and variables refere the doc [here]((https://community.opengroup.org/osdu/platform/deployment-and-operations/infra-azure-provisioning/-/blob/master/docs/airflow-fernet-key.md))